xswzaqnjimko/yet_another_translation_reader/README.md

 # Aligning Text

 A Chrome extension for reading original and translated texts side-by-side with synchronized scrolling and manual alignment correction.
+V1.0 for AO3 only.
 Still testing.

 ## Features (v1.0, 2026/01/31)